The Source (novel)

 Unlike most Michener novels, this book is not in strict chronological order.
 A parallel frame story set in Israel in the 1960s supports the historical timeline.
 Archaeologists digging at the tell at Makor uncover artifacts from each layer, which then serve as the basis for a chapter exploring the lives of the people involved with that artifact.
 The book follows the story of the Family of Ur from a Stone Age family whose wife begins to believe that there is a supernatural force, which slowly leads us to the beginnings of monotheism.
 The descendants are not aware of the ancient antecedents revealed to the reader by the all-knowing writer as the story progresses through the Davidic kingdom, Hellenistic times, Roman times, etc. The site is continually inhabited until the end of the Crusades when it is destroyed by the victorious Mameluks (as happened to many actual cities after 1291) and is not rebuilt by the Ottomans.

+Development

+At the time of publication in 1965, Michener was a writer in his prime as an acclaimed author.
+He had been wanting to write a book concerning the middle east for nearly 10 years prior to beginning this book.
+It was while he was visiting the ruins of a crusader castle near Haifa that the story began to form in his mind.

+In the summer of 1963 Michener parked himself in a room of the Haifa Dan Carmel Hotel and began work on The Source.
+He used the method of working on location so as to have easy access to the many experts he would use as sources.